irisnet/irishub/docs/features/governance.md

 - Important：`ParameterChange`
 - Normal：`TxTaxUsage`

-`SoftwareUpgradeProposal` and `SystemHaltProposal` can only be submitted by the profiler. `TxTaxUsage` can only be submitted by `trustee`.
+`SoftwareUpgradeProposal` and `SystemHaltProposal` can only be submitted by the profiler.

 Different levels correspond to different parameters：